Ronald Acuña Jr. Player Props: Braves vs. Guardians

 Ronald Acuña Jr. At The Plate

-- Among the qualifying batters in MLB action, he ranks second in batting average, fourth in on-base percentage, and second in slugging.
+- He ranks second in batting average, fourth in on base percentage, and second in slugging among qualified hitters in MLB.

-- Acuna enters this game on a 13-game hitting streak.
-Over the course of his last outings, he's hitting .500 with four homers.
+- Acuna is batting .438 with two homers during his last outings and is riding a 14-game hitting streak.

-- Looking at the 83 games he has played this season, he's hit a long ball in 20 of them (24.1%), and in 5.5% of his trips to the dish.
+- In 23.8% of his games this season, he has homered, and 5.5% of his trips to the dish.

-- In 42.2% of his games this year, Acuna has picked up at least one RBI.
-In 12 of those games (14.5%) he recorded more than one RBI, while accounting for three or more of his team's runs in seven contests.
+- In 41.7% of his games this season, Acuna has driven in at least one run.
+In 12 of those games (14.3%) he recorded more than one RBI, while he was responsible for three or more of his team's runs in seven contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.